Silverstone, the home of British motorsport, hosts motorsport year-round, come rain or shine.

 Silverstone is a regularly used race circuit, with everything from bikes to touring cars visiting the circuit annually.
 The 6 Hours of Silverstone, held as part of the World Endurance Championship, takes place each April.
 MotoGP returned to the track in 2010, hosting the British motorcycle Grand Prix in the late summer, having previously hosted the event in the 1970s and 80s.

 The 2020 British MotoGP race at Silverstone was cancelled due to COVID-19, but Formula 1 held two races at the circuit – both held without spectators.
-Both Formula 1 and MotoGP return to Silverstone in 2021.
+The two series returned to Silverstone in 2021, with capacity crowds in attendance.

 - First, Last & Only: British Grand Prix